SPP 1101: Personnel Records

 Confidential Benefits Records

-OHR Benefits Design and Management maintains all benefits records separately from the official personnel records.
+OHR Benefits Design & Management maintains all benefits records separately from the official personnel records.

 Departments shall maintain job related and, in separate files, confidential leave, disability, and medical records.
 Upon termination or transfer to another department, job related documents should be sent to OHR, and confidential leave, disability, and medical records, if within three years of leave, should be sent to OHR Benefits for retention purposes.